tokyapp/toky-phone-js-sdk/README.md

 ### Cancel transfer

-The cancel transfer option will work only for Warm Transfers
+The cancel transfer option will work only for Warm Transfers.

 ```javascript
 tokySession